 A hoverboard such as the Tomoloo is a great choice.
 This hoverboard can be controlled by a smartphone app to place the speed in beginner settings.

 This board is powerful enough for a fun ride without being too wild and dangerous for a little kid.
 They can ride on the go-cart attachment until they are big enough to ride standing up.
 You can start them out at slow speeds until they are skilled at guiding the contraption, and gradually increase speed as they get bigger.

 At the least, a hoverboard equipped with a learner mode will provide some safeguards against accidents caused by too much speed.

-Most hoverboard manufacturers recommend that riders be at least six years old because of the complexity of maneuvering these machines.
+We hope you liked our article on hoverboards for 3 year olds.
+Most hoverboard manufacturers recommend that riders be at least six years old because of the complexity of manoeuvring these machines.
 They are just more complicated than a three-year-old is capable of handling.
 Severe injury can result from ignoring manufacturers’ warnings.
 However, it is extremely difficult to explain to a toddler why he can’t enjoy the same things everybody else enjoys.